MeiH10/RPI-EventHub/README.md

 # RPI-EventHub

-A dynamic platform for RPI students and staff to easily create, promote, and discover campus events, fostering an engaged and connected university community.
+A comprehensive platform for RPI students and staff to effortlessly create, advertise, and explore diverse campus events, fostering a vibrant and connected university community.
 Our site is live at: https://rpieventhub.com/

 ### Figma Design